raystack/compass/docs/docs/configuration.md

 $ docker-compose up
 ```

-Once postgres and elasticsearch has been ready, we can run Compass by passing in the config of postgres and elasticsearch defined in `docker-compose.yaml` file.
+Once Postgres has been ready, we can run Compass by passing in the config defined in `docker-compose.yaml` file.

 ### Using config file